npineda0/final-project-renaissance/README.md

 5. **Fine Arts**

-   - Description: Where users can learn about fine art from the renaissance time period.
+   - Description: Where users can learn about fine art from the Renaissance time period.
    - Responsible: Francis Alcala

 6. **Religion**